Tailwind CSS Text Decoration Style

 Support Accessible Interactive Elements

 When styling actionable elements like buttons or links, clear visual feedback helps all users, including those with disabilities.
-Use decorations together with interactive states like hover
+Use decorations together with interactive states like hover, focus, or active to emphasize functionality.

 An enhanced visual response helps everyone understand and navigate interactive elements intuitively.